|

 her over and, rising up on his knees, drew her onto all fours.

-And he wrapped his arms around her and lifted her into the air
+He wrapped his arms around her and lifted her into the air and,

-and, for a few terrifying moments, she hung upon him, moaning
+for a few terrifying moments, she hung upon him, moaning in something

-But then his orgasm filled her belly and she, too, found release.
+But then his climax filled her belly and she, too, found

 In response, she drew their entwined fingers to her own lips.